 “Fuck this shit!”
-I exploded through giant tears.
+I exploded through a burst of tears.
 “I am so

-ready to go back to L.A.
+ready to go back to L.A.!”
 Though my windows were closed, I’d managed to frighten a lady just outside my car.
 I watched her quickly skedaddle into the store.

-He had a private room, palatial and homey.
-As if we were staying in a little cottage in a Thomas Kinkade painting.
+Dad had a private room, palatial and homey, as if we were staying in a quaint little cottage in a Thomas Kinkade painting.
 There were two extra beds, sort of: a daybed too short for Mike’s boney six-foot frame, and a trundle bed underneath.
 I slept in the trundle bed like a sweater in a drawer, but I spent most of my time in a chair next to Dad’s bed, working on a hand-sewn doll of myself (or a version of me anyway)—an autobiographical character I often use in my paintings and drawings, a thing I call Moppet.
 She’s a straggly little ragdoll.
-She looks disheveled and as if she’s about ready to collapse like a push puppet.
+She looks disheveled and clumsy, as if she’s about ready to collapse like a push puppet.
 Moppet usually wears a simple dress, something I’d never do.
 The dress has a kind of clown collar.
-“She” is genderless and shaped like a gingerbread cookie with rounded arms and legs, an oval-shaped head and eyes with pupils nearly filled black, like those sad, velvet puppy-dog paintings.
+“She” is genderless and shaped like a gingerbread cookie with rounded arms and legs, an oval-shaped head and eyes with pupils nearly filled black, like those sad velvet puppy-dog paintings.
 She neither smiles nor frowns; her mouth, a straight black line, a lot like me: indifferent.
 Also like me, she is an awkward child.
 I suppose she represents my vulnerabilities, my fragility, and what I think of myself, which isn’t much.
 In fact, she used to wear a dunce cap, but after ten years of therapy it’s been removed.

 This particular Moppet had a raised felt heart that took up her entire chest.
 Like all my Moppets, something about her looked like she’d been run over by a bus.

 Mike called the shots most of the time.
 He’d “consult” with me on his decisions, but my opinions never meant much.
 Even though I was used to being dismissed by him and the rest of my family, it never stopped me from vocalizing my views.
 This makes me a few decibels louder than others at times.
 I don’t even know I’m doing it unless someone points it out.
-It comes from never being heard, never being seen.
-Being told I was stupid.
+It comes from never being heard, never being seen, being told I was stupid.

 My dad had a type of tachycardia called Wolff-Parkinson-White.
 It occurs when there’s an extra electrical current in the heart that makes your heartbeat speed up.
 It causes congenital heart failure when severe.
 The doctors disconnected his heart pacemaker/defibrillator as part of his DNR (Do Not Resuscitate) wishes.
 When that happened, I watched Mike’s face get red and tight.
 Blueberry lines built up around his throat, but Dad signed the papers and said he felt ready to die.
 Mike wouldn’t accept that.
 He prayed for him and told him he could get better, not to give up.

 We were told by the staff not to force-feed him, yet there was Mike with the pudding and whatnot.
 They strongly recommended painkillers, but Mike had recently quit using drugs.
 He was sober now and vigorously anti-drug.
-And you know what that meant?
-He expected everyone else to be sober too.
+And what that meant was he expected everyone else to be sober too.
 The nurses urged us to start a catheter.
 Mike didn’t want to do that either.
 “Too painful,” he said.
 Dad’s room was also far from the nurse’s station.
 So, every time he had to pee, and he needed some sort of assistance with the pee bottle, the task was left most appropriately for Mike.
 I certainly wasn’t up for seeing my father’s schmekel.
 This is what pushed me to my boiling point.
 Since Mike was always out in the courtyard smoking a stupid cigar whenever Dad had

 Then came the last straw.
 The last time I tried to summon Mike from the courtyard for help, he was too busy to be bothered.
 He was on the phone with his feet up on a table.
 He raised his index finger at me when I began to speak.
 How dare I interrupt his important conversation with Barack Obama.
 He didn’t even try to get up when I frantically waved for him to come quickly.
 Dad could’ve been dying right then for all he knew.

 He paused calmly.
-“So go home while Dad dies and I’ll fly him home in a body bag.”
+“So, go home while Dad dies and I’ll fly him home in a body bag.”